About the Southwest Environmental Center

 Our popular Back by Noon outings program and our hiking guide--Day Hikes and Nature Walks in the Las Cruces—El Paso Area--have introduced hundreds of people to the natural history of our area.
-Our Cottonwood Gallery features a variety of rotating environmental art exhibits.
 We offer educational programs on a variety of topics throughout the year.
-We publish a newsletter, The Mesquite Grill, quarterly.

-The Southwest Environmental Center has a full-time staff of three persons, and an active board of directors.
+The Southwest Environmental Center has a full-time staff of two people, and an active board of directors.
 We invite the public to learn more about us.
 Visitors are welcomed to our facility Monday through Friday, 9 am to 6 pm.